Grubb Family Iron Dynasty: Codorus Iron Mine (Grubb's Bank)

-The Grubb & Haldeman companies
+Grubb & Haldeman companies

 The Haldeman family were prominent iron manufacturers in the Chickies area in Lancaster County.
 The Grubbs and Haldemans formed several business relationships, beginning in 1869, to own and operate three anthracite furnaces.

 In 1869, heirs of Edward B. Grubb Sr. joined the firm of E. Haldeman & Company, after its founder retired.
 Those heirs apparently were Henry Bates Grubb and his brother C. Ross Grubb, both of whom became officers in other Grubb/Haldeman companies.
 C. Ross Grubb had purchased the Eagle Furnace, and the Chickies Iron Company was formed in 1876.

 By 1882, Paris Haldeman, Henry Bates Grubb, and Horace Haldeman had formed the Conewago Iron Company, owners of the Conewago Furnace in Dauphin County.
 This relationship continued until at least 1892, by which time C. Ross Grubb had succeeded Paris Haldeman as President.
 The furnace under their ownership supplied the Chickies Iron Company exclusively, but went out of blast in 1888.

 In 1888, the firm of Haldeman, Grubb & Company was formed as a partnership, between Paris Haldeman, C. Ross Grubb, and Horace L. Haldeman.
 Horace was the managing partner, and Paris retired in 1891.
 The firm owned Chickies Furnace #1 (formerly the Chickies Furnace, that had been built and owned by the Haldemans) and Chickies Furnace #2 (previously the Eagle Furnace, that had been acquired by Grubb in 1869).